alejandrodevs/mass_insert/README.md

     User.mass_insert(values)

+## Advantages

+* Faster
+Well, it's depending of the computer but these are some results...
+PostgreSQL - Saving 10,000 records in 0.84s

 ## Attention

 Since this is a single database insertion your model validation will be ignored, then if you use this gem you need to be sure that information is OK to be persisted.